List of Hollyoaks characters introduced in 2025: Tommy Odenkirk

-Tommy Odenkirk, played by Brandon Fellows, will make his first appearance on 11 March 2025.
+Tommy Odenkirk, played by Brandon Fellows, made his first appearance on 11 March 2025.
 He is introduced as the therapist of Leela Dexter (Kirsty-Leigh Porter), who was raped the previous year.
 It was hinted that Tommy would have other patients in the village and that he "might not be who he says he is" and may be hiding a secret.
 Fellows was excited to join the soap, calling Tommy a "friendly and unique therapist with a dark side and a complicated family history.
 I'm looking forward to the fans seeing this character's secrets unravel..."
 Following the character's announcement, Stephen Patterson from Metro wrote "Consider us very intrigued!" regarding Tommy's secret.

 On 17 March 2025, it was revealed that Tommy has been lying about his identity to get closer to Leela's husband, Joel Dexter (Rory Douglas-Speed).
 Fellows, who plays Tommy, spoke about his character's double life: "Tommy's pretending to be somebody else.
 He does his therapy – and he shouldn't be doing that – but also he has another job and he works in a chicken shop on the side.
 He doesn't have many friends, he's very lonely and he has this completely different alter ego.
 It's been so much fun to play these two personas at the same time, it's been amazing."
 As part of a flashback episode that is due to explore the events that occurred before the Hollyoaks time jump, scenes will explain Tommy's obsession with Joel.
 Fellows explained: "This will be explored in the flashback episode about the missing year, we venture back in time because of Tommy and this storyline.
 All will be revealed about why this obsession started, and it's really interesting.
 I will say, Tommy's obsession with Joel is completely platonic.
 He doesn't lust for him; he sees him as a brother, and this will all make sense after the missing year episode."

+Tommy was killed off, it was later revealed Jez killed him and framed Joel.

 Nina Bentley

 Nina Bentley, portrayed by former Casualty star Mattie Packer, made her first voice appearance on 5 May 2025.
 She is a friend of Ro Hutchinson (Ava Webster), who he met on an LGBTQ+ forum where he sought solace after being subjected to transphobic abuse from Arlo Fielding (Dan Hough).
 Packer's casting was announced on the same day she made her first voice appearance and made her first on-screen appearance on 12 May 2025 in a special episode focusing on Ro's mental health, where Ro, along with his mother, Diane Hutchinson (Alex Fletcher) attends a support group.
-Her role was revaled to be a guest role.
+Her role was revealed to be a guest role.
 During the episode that Nina appeared, Hollyoaks changed the background to include the transgender flag colours in the ad break.